neozhixuan/trade-data/README.md

   - Flink assigns subtasks (small independent workers) to run parts of the operator logic in parallel.
   - If the operator has a parallelism of 12, you’ll see log lines from subtasks 0>, 1>, ..., 11>.

-If you used Docker, you can query from Clickhouse container
+You can query from Clickhouse container

 ```sh
 docker exec -it clickhouse clickhouse-client --password default